Samuel Anim

 To book a slot, please contact me via my staff/teaching email with your preferred time, and to choose between in-person or virtual meeting.

-I am a PhD candidate in Politics and International Studies.
+I was a doctoral researcher in Politics and International Studies from 2020-2024.
 Before joining PAIS Warwick, I worked as a teaching and research assistant at the Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi, Ghana.
 I hold a master’s degree in African Studies (awarded with Distinction) from the University of Oxford, where I concentrated on African politics, history, and development.
-Prior to that I obtained a BA in Political Studies from KNUST.
+Before that, I obtained a BA in Political Studies from KNUST.

 Research

-My doctoral research examines the politics of peace and democratic stability in Ghana.
-My aim is to understand the mechanisms put in place to safeguard Ghana's competitive democratic politics, and how different political actors operate within these spaces.
+My doctoral research examined the politics of peace and democratic stability in Ghana.
+I aimed to understand the mechanisms put in place to safeguard Ghana's competitive democratic politics, and how different political actors operate within these domains.

-This work is supervised by Professor Gabrielle Lynch and Dr Briony Jones, both members of the Politics and International Studies department at Warwick.
-I am funded by the Chancellor’s International Scholarship offered by Warwick’s Doctoral College.
+This work was supervised by Professor Gabrielle Lynch and Dr Briony Jones, both members of the Politics and International Studies department at Warwick.
+I was funded by the Chancellor’s International Scholarship offered by Warwick’s Doctoral College.

 Teaching